RACE: Newport Liberty Jersey City Half-Marathon

 Jersey City has always looked fairly impressive to me from a distance, but now that I was right in the thick of the “Ex-New York-disgruntled-due-to-tax-so-we-left-NY” financial companies.
 It was very pretty and clean.
 Then again, there were several JP Morgan Chase buildings around, but hey, every city is going to have it’s share of ugly greed too, I guess.

 Logistics was something of a nightmare, one of the few “downs” of this event.
 Baggage check was near the finish, which was also close to the start, but unlike a secured area like at NYRR, you had to line up to hand your bag over to only 2 people behind their table.
 They were very nice, but you can tell they were slightly overwhelmed.
 And the bathrooms?
 Please.
-Karen and I (especially Karen, hee hee) complains about the lack of port-a-potties at NYRR races, and that’s when there are like 100.
+I had to complain about the lack of port-a-potties at NYRR races, and that’s when there are like 100.
 True, this race did not have 5,000 plus entrants like a NYRR event, but when you only have around 20 porta-potties for over 2,000 runners, you know something smells foul….Literally!